dawapaljor/sft-report/src/pages/content/0-report.md

 Freedom House, which monitors transnational repression worldwide, notes that “China conducts the most sophisticated, global, and comprehensive campaign of transnational repression in the world.
 Efforts by the Chinese Communist Party (CCP) to pressure and control the overseas population of Chinese and members of minority communities are marked by three distinctive characteristics.
 First, the campaign targets many groups, including multiple ethnic and religious minorities, political dissidents, human rights activists, journalists, and former insiders accused of corruption.
 Second, it spans the full spectrum of tactics: from direct attacks like renditions, to co-opting other countries to detain and render exiles, to mobility controls, to threats from a distance like digital threats, spyware, and coercion by proxy.
 Third, the sheer breadth and global scale of the campaign is unparalleled.
 Freedom House’s conservative catalog of direct, physical attacks since 2014 covers 214 cases originating from China, far more than any other country.”<sup>[^13]</sup>

-<h2  id="countering" class="text-3xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">The US Government on Countering Transnational Repression</h2>
+<h2  id="countering" class="text-xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">The US Government on Countering Transnational Repression</h2>

 All cases of transnational repression documented in this report took place in the United States.
 Federal authorities in the US have articulated as a priority countering TNR in general and CCP TNR specifically and have taken some measures to do so in practice.
 This section reviews the US government’s main statements on the matter and actions taken prior to November 2023.
 After documenting the cases of TNR that occurred in San Francisco, the report will identify governmental shortcomings in responding to and preventing TNR.